FDA expands approval of first gene therapy for rare form of muscular dystrophy - KESQ

 The FDA announced Thursday that it had given traditional approval for Elevidys for ambulatory people 4 and older with a confirmed mutation in the DMD gene and accelerated approval for non-ambulatory people 4 and older with this mutation.
 There’s not enough data on safety to support its use in children under 4, the agency says.

-Elevidys, given as a one-time intravenous infusion, costs about $3.2 million per patient.
-Although eye-popping, such a price tag isn’t out of step with other one-time gene therapies, which have topped $3 million per patient in recent years.
-But Elevidys appears to be the second most expensive drug in the world, after the $3.5 million hemophilia treatment Hemgenix.
+Elevidys, given as a one-time intravenous infusion, costs about $3.2 million per patient, making it among the most expensive drugs in the world.
+Although eye-popping, such a price tag isn’t out of step with other one-time gene therapies, which have topped $3 million to 4 million per patient in recent years.

 Elevidys was previously approved under the FDA’s accelerated approval pathway, which clears medicines for diseases where they’re urgently needed based on data suggesting that they’re likely to confer clinical benefits.
 The drug has been closely monitored since that approval, and in October, Sarepta Therapeutics released results from a confirmatory trial showing that the therapy missed its primary goal – a measure of how well kids can move – but was successful on a number of secondary measures.